scoresvideos

-Injection molding is a cornerstone of polymer processing, using heat and pressure to shape and into complex products.
+Injection molding is a cornerstone of polymer processing, using heat and pressure to shape thermoplastics and thermosets into complex products.
 This versatile technique plays a crucial role in mass production, offering high precision and repeatability for various industries.

 The process involves intricate equipment and careful parameter control.
-Material selection, design, and process optimization are key to achieving desired part quality and efficiency.
+Material selection, mold design, and process optimization are key to achieving desired part quality and efficiency.
 Advanced techniques and sustainability considerations continue to expand injection molding's capabilities and applications.

 Principles of injection molding